How often should “the Lord’s Supper” be taken?

 1Co 11:26 For as often as you eat this bread and drink this cup, you proclaim the Lord’s death till He comes.

-This verse is not saying, “Eat the bread and drink the wine as often as you want”!
-It’s saying, “As often as you do this”.
+This verse does not say, “Eat the bread and drink the wine as often as you want”!
+It says, “As often as you do this”.
 In other words, “whenever you do this”, or “each time you do this”.
-This, naturally, would have been done once a year at Passover time.
+This occurs once a year at Passover time.

 Conclusion